SPLENDID-RESEARCH/api-docs/docs/status.md

 # Transmission

-The status information should be sent to us via POST to an individual URL which you will be provided with and should contain the following information:
+The status information should be sent to us via JSON/POST to an individual URL which you will be provided with and should contain the following information:

 **IMPORTANT: The URL for status transmission is different to the URL for invite requests.**